“Using Wet Weiss Method for Espresso Preparation: A Guide for Baristas”

 So if there isn’t a clear structural difference between the pucks, why is the flow rate so different?
 Two possible candidates are the hydrophobic nature of dry coffee, and the gases trapped inside the particles.

 Dry coffee naturally resists the flow of water because it is hydrophobic, compared with wet coffee.
-This is similar to what happens when you water a totally dry pot plant — at first the water pools on top of the soil, or bypasses the soil entirely.
+This is similar to what occurs when you water a entirely dry pot plant — at first the water pools on top of the soil, or bypasses the soil entirely.
 The soil can only absorb the remaining water when it is already mildly damp.

-The gases trapped inside dry coffee also seem to block the flow of water through the puck.
-This is why freshly roasted coffee needs a coarser grind than old coffee — it contains more trapped gases, which limits the flow of the espresso coffee (though the story is a bit different when the coffee is extremely fresh).
+The gases trapped inside dry coffee likewise seem to block the flow of water through the puck.
+This is why freshly roasted coffee callsfor a coarser grind than old coffee — it contains more trapped gases, which limits the flow of the espresso (though the story is a little bit different when the coffee is really fresh).

-One clue to which of these factors is more important came when we repeated the wet tamping experiment, but utilizing cold water to wet the coffee grounds initially.
+One clue to which of these factors is more important came when we repeated the wet tamping experiment, nevertheless using cold water to wet the coffee grounds initially.
 In this case, the difference in shot time was much lower.
 If the difference in shot time was only due to the dry coffee being hydrophobic, then we would expect cold water to have a similar effect.

 On the other hand, the degassing rate is connected with temperature (Smrke et al 2017) and hot water seems to cause coffee grounds to release trapped gases more quickly than cold water does.
-Using cold water to pre-wet the grounds thereby reduces the effect on shot time, due to the truth that the coffee has degassed less before brewing.
-But, the espresso coffee crafted this way still has a noticeably ‘stale’ aroma, which we assume is due to volatile aromas being lost when wetting the coffee.
+Using cold water to pre-wet the grounds thereby reduces the effect on shot time, because the coffee has degassed less before brewing.
+But, the espresso coffee crafted this way still has a noticeably ‘stale’ aroma, which we assume is due to volatile flavors being lost when wetting the coffee.

-On a whim, we also tried utilizing steam to pre-wet the coffee grounds.
-In this case, the tastes coming off the coffee grounds during the pre-wet stage — flavors that would be missing from the espresso — were extremely potent.
-The resulting espresso coffee gushed out in a issue of seconds, and had virtually no crema at all.
+On a whim, we also tried using steam to pre-wet the coffee grounds.
+In this case, the tastes coming off the coffee grounds during the pre-wet stage — aromas that would be missing from the espresso coffee — were extremely potent.
+The resulting espresso gushed out in a matter of seconds, and had virtually no crema at all.

-All in all, it seems the majority of likely that the effect of degassing is what caused this experiment to fail.
-It likewise indicates one reason why preinfusion is so helpful in improving the quality of espresso coffee.
-In espressos brewed with pre-infusion (or the more extreme ‘blooming’ espresso) degassing allows a faster flow, and hence, a finer grind — without tastes being lost to the atmosphere as easily as wetting the grinds in the open air.
+All in all, it seems most likely that the effect of degassing is what caused this experiment to fail.
+It likewise suggests one reason why preinfusion is so helpful in improving the quality of espresso.
+In espressos brewed with pre-infusion (or the more extreme ‘blooming’ espresso) degassing allows a faster flow, and hence, a finer grind — without aromas being lost to the atmosphere as easily as wetting the grinds in the open air.

 Humidity in Espresso

-Robert McKeon Aloe expanded on this idea for espresso coffee, and found that humidified coffee essential a much finer grind setting to achieve reasonable shot times, and that the resulting shots had much less crema.
-All of this points to degassing as being an important part of the effect of humidity on espresso coffee.
+Robert McKeon Aloe expanded on this idea for espresso coffee, and found that humidified coffee necessary a much finer grind setting to achieve reasonable shot times, and that the resulting shots had much less crema.
+All of this points to degassing as being an important part of the effect of humidity on espresso.

 Other factors play a part in the effect of humidity, too: humid beans are less brittle, and therefore produce less fines when they are ground (Baggenstoss et al 2008).
-This implies that humid beans needs to be ground at a finer setting to achieve the same shot time.
-Our experiments show, but, that grind size is not the only element.
+This means that humid beans should be ground at a finer setting to achieve the same shot time.
+Our experiments show, however, that grind size is not the only factor.

 As to how to pack your puck more tightly?
 Well, we’re still working on it.
-There are a multitude of contradictory factors that affect jamming, and unpicking the results of each is very difficult.
+There are a multitude of contradictory factors that affect jamming, and unpicking the impacts of each is extremely difficult.
 “The scientific research of how dry particles behave is lamentable,” Professor Abbott explains.
-“This suggests that what takes place when you dry tamp is a whole set of complicated unknowns and there aren’t any good ways to measure those unknowns anyway.”
-Professor Abbott did, however, come up with a new potential technique to better know tamping which we’re hoping to explore soon — so watch this space.
+“This indicates that what happens when you dry tamp is a whole set of complicated unknowns and there aren’t any good ways to measure those unknowns anyway.”
+Professor Abbott did, nevertheless, come up with a new potential method to better know tamping which we’re hoping to explore soon — so watch this space.

-Revolutionizing Coffee Brewing: The Wet Weiss Distribution Technique
+Revolutionizing Coffee Brewing: The Wet Weiss Distribution Procedure

 Hey there, coffee lover!
-Have you ever heard about the Wet Weiss Distribution method?
-If not, buckle up due to the fact that we’re about to take a deep dive into this brewing process that’s been stirring up quite a buzz in the coffee world.
+Have you ever heard about the Wet Weiss Distribution recipe?
+If not, buckle up due to the fact that we’re about to take a deep dive into this brewing method that’s been stirring up rather a buzz in the coffee world.

 The Magic of Wet Weiss Distribution

 About half a year ago, our friends at Tricolate introduced us to this intriguing concept.
-It involves using a Weiss distribution tool to stir wet coffee grounds during brewing.
-Sounds humble enough, right?
-However wait till you hear how it can transform your coffee cup!
+It involves utilizing a Weiss distribution equipment to stir wet coffee grounds during brewing.
+Sounds simple enough, right?
+But wait till you hear how it can transform your coffee cup!

-This process has demonstrated to be surprisingly effective – not just in no-bypass brewers like the Tricolate however likewise in conventional filter brewers like the V60.
-Now, I know what you’re thinking: “Doesn’t stirring with a spoon or spatula do the same thing?”
+This method has demonstrated to be surprisingly effective – not literally in no-bypass brewers like the Tricolate but likewise in conventional filter brewers like the V60.
+Now, I learn what you’re thinking: “Doesn’t stirring with a spoon or spatula do the same thing?”
 Well, yes and no.

-Traditional stirring methods can certainly increase extraction however often at the cost of slowing down the brew time.
-In extreme cases, this leads to choking and channelling which effects in a bitter, ashy brew – and nobody wants that!
+Traditional stirring methods can certainly increase extraction but often at the cost of slowing down the brew time.
+In extreme cases, this leads to choking and channelling which results in a bitter, ashy brew – and nobody wants that!

 But here’s where Wet Weiss shines.
-Utilizing the fine needles of a Weiss distribution equipment to stir the bloom or slurry in your brewer can increase extraction without causing the brew time to slow down.
+Using the fine needles of a Weiss distribution equipment to stir the bloom or slurry in your brewer can increase extraction without causing the brew time to slow down.
 This implies you get increased extraction without an increased risk of channelling.
-So if you haven’t already adopted this method for your American coffee, then it’s high time you gave it a try.
+So if you haven’t already adopted this procedure for your drip coffee, then it’s high time you gave it a try.

-The Espresso Experiment: A Twist in The Tale
+The Espresso coffee Experiment: A Twist in The Tale

-Naturally even though, we didn’t stop there.
-We thought: “The Weiss Distribution Recipe was invented for espresso — why wouldn’t Wet Weiss work for espresso coffee as well?”
-Well, let’s just say it was a little bit of a disaster.
+Naturally though, we didn’t stop there.
+We thought: “The Weiss Distribution Method was invented for espresso coffee — why wouldn’t Wet Weiss work for espresso coffee as well?”
+Well, let’s just say it was a little of a disaster.

-Firstly, have you ever tried tamping wet coffee?
+To start with, have you ever tried tamping wet coffee?
 It’s like trying to wrangle a slippery eel!
-However even when we managed to overcome these practical difficulties, we found that the Wet Weiss method made it more or less impossible to brew a tasty espresso coffee.
-Talk about a plot twist!
+Nevertheless even when we managed to overcome these practical difficulties, we found that the Wet Weiss process brewed it more or less impossible to brew a tasty espresso.
+Speak about a plot twist!

-Nevertheless, this experiment did raise some interesting questions about what happens inside an espresso puck when we tamp, and how preinfusion and ‘blooming’ work in espresso coffee.
-It likewise gave us insights into why high humidity conditions can be such a headache for baristas.
+However, this experiment did raise some interesting questions about what takes place inside an espresso puck when we tamp, and how preinfusion and ‘blooming’ work in espresso.
+It also gave us insights into why high humidity conditions can be such a headache for baristas.

-The Research of Coffee: Wet Weiss and Jamming
+The Scientific research of Coffee: Wet Weiss and Jamming

-Our investigation of Wet Weiss for espresso coffee began with an enlightening conversation with multidisciplinary industrial scientist Professor Abbott.
-He proven that adding some water before tamping might allow us to pack the bed of coffee more tightly together.
+Our investigation of Wet Weiss for espresso began with an enlightening conversation with multidisciplinary industrial scientist Professor Abbott.
+He suggested that adding some water before tamping might allow us to pack the bed of coffee more tightly together.

-This concept is based on the science of ‘jamming’ which explains how powders — like ground coffee — can form structures that resist forces on them — like tamping.
-In the majority of situations, adding water assists overcome jamming by creating ‘capillary bridges’ causing particles to stick together or acting as a plasticiser allowing particles to move more freely.
+This concept is based on the scientific research of ‘jamming’ which explains how powders — like ground coffee — can form structures that resist forces on them — like tamping.
+In many scenarios, adding water helps overcome jamming by creating ‘capillary bridges’ causing particles to stick together or acting as a plasticiser allowing particles to move more freely.

 The Wet Tamping Challenge

 The first hurdle was figuring out how to tamp wet coffee without it sticking everywhere.
-The many effective process we found was to work with cling film on top of the wet coffee.
+The most effective method we found was to use cling film on top of the wet coffee.
 Once the coffee was tamped, we could gently peel off the clingfilm, leaving a perfectly tamped, wet puck.

 With this problem solved, we started pulling shots and almost immediately realized that wet tamping wasn’t going to work as we had hoped.
-The shots extremely flew through the machine, no matter how finely ground the coffee was.
-The extraction was similarly dismal — even when creating espressos with yields of up to 60 grams, the highest extraction we were able to achieve was about 20% lower than that of a classic espresso coffee crafted at a 1:2 ratio.
+The shots basically flew through the machine, no matter how finely ground the coffee was.
+The extraction was similarly dismal — even when creating espressos with yields of up to 60 grams, the highest extraction we were able to achieve was about 20% lower than that of a average espresso coffee made at a 1:2 ratio.

-We also cut open both pucks to see if there were any structural differences inside.
+We likewise cut open both pucks to see if there were any structural differences inside.
 At first glance, no major differences were apparent between the two pucks.
-However, upon closer inspection and particle size analysis, it seemed that wet-tamped coffee had a mildly smaller normal particle size than dry-tamped coffee.
+Nevertheless, upon closer inspection and particle size analysis, it seemed that wet-tamped coffee had a mildly smaller regular particle size than dry-tamped coffee.

 The Verdict: Keep Your Powder Dry

 So what’s our takeaway from all these experiments?
-Well, it seems most likely that degassing is what caused this experiment to fail.
-It likewise suggests one reason why preinfusion is so useful in improving espresso coffee quality – it allows for faster flow and hence a finer grind without losing flavors as easily as when you wet your grinds in open air.
+Well, it seems many likely that degassing is what caused this experiment to fail.
+It also indicates one reason why preinfusion is so beneficial in improving espresso coffee quality – it allows for faster flow and hence a finer grind without losing tastes as easily as when you wet your grinds in open air.

 As for how to pack your puck more tightly?
 We’re still working on it!
-However one thing’s for sure – when it comes to espresso coffee, it’s best to keep your powder dry.
+Nevertheless one thing’s for sure – when it comes to espresso coffee, it’s best to keep your powder dry.
 So there you have it, folks!
-The next time you’re brewing a cup of joe, why not give the Wet Weiss Distribution procedure a try?
-You might actually find out a whole new world of aromas!
+The next time you’re brewing a cup of joe, why not give the Wet Weiss Distribution method a try?
+You might basically learn a whole new world of aromas!

-Using Wet Weiss Technique for Espresso coffee Preparation: A Guide for Baristas
+Using Wet Weiss Recipe for Espresso Preparation: A Guide for Baristas